adonisjs/api-starter-kit/README.md

 - Lucid ORM ( Installed, but not configured )
 - Auth module ( Installed, but not configured )
-- Session package ( Installed, but not configured )
 - CORS
 - VineJS for validations